-For first-generation students, TRIO/Student Support Services offers a variety of advising, mentoring, tutoring, and counseling opportunities to assist

-When students need to learn better study skills, how to speak with instructors, tutoring, or writing assistance, the Julia N. Visor Academic Center is the place to go.
+For first-generation students, TRIO/Student Support Services offers a variety of advising, mentoring, tutoring, and counseling opportunities to assist students in feeling comfortable in their new college home and make progress toward graduation.
+When students need to improve their study skills, gain confidence to speak with instructors, seek tutoring, or improve their writing, the Julia N. Visor Academic Center is here to help.
 It offers a variety of workshops, mentoring, tutoring, student groups, and one-on-one writing assistance, free of charge.
 More information can be found at UniversityCollege.IllinoisState.edu.